 The market’s given Enphase a premium valuation due to its sales growth, microprocessor-type margins, and the potential to have a more dominant product position in a fast-growing global market.

 With a lot of competition (like Tesla) also gunning to own this residential power ecosystem, Enphase will have to execute pretty well to keep winning.
 Who knows if they can, but they’re worth watching, because few other companies have this combination of proprietary technology, scale, manufacturing capacity and potential to own and control the energy operating system for buildings around the world.

 This Florida-based company is one of the largest developers and operators of clean energy projects (wind, solar, storage, green hydrogen) in the world.
 While not 100% a clean energy company (they own a legacy electric utility, Florida Power and Light), I’ve included them because their huge market cap is mostly due to their clean-energy growth business.

 Next Era Energy isn’t a technology company, they just got into the renewables game early, and with conviction – becoming the largest producer of wind and solar power in the U.S. in 2009.
 They’ve kept building more and more, resulting in increasing know-how, scale cost advantages, and financing capability and leverage.

-NextEra’s plan is to disrupt the slow-changing fossil fueled power market in the U.S. with renewables – which they presumably can do smarter and better because they happen to own a fossil fueled utility.
+NextEra’s plan is to disrupt the slow-changing fossil fueled power market in the U.S. with renewables – which presumably they can do smarter because they also own a fossil fueled utility?
 One part of this is displacing fossil fuel for residential utility customers.
-And the other (faster, less regulated) is selling directly power directly to commercial customers who are eager to lower costs and decarbonize faster.
+The other (faster, less regulated) is selling directly power directly to commercial customers who are eager to lower costs and decarbonize faster.